I think it’s safe to say that video game music is a lot more accepted now than it used to be.

 Listen to the battle themes in full however and the greatness will shine through.
 Each one captures a certain tension that is supported so well by a game where a single unfortunately placed enemy torpedo can spell the end of a thirty minute Kestrel run.

 The Last Stand track is particularly awesome.
-Acting as the theme to the game’s final boss; the colossal rebel flagship, this track marches on with a threatening beat of wooden instruments until the quarter way point where it transforms in a calculated melody that hits you with that “this is it!” feeling that games have been pulling off for decades.
+Acting as the theme to the game’s final boss; the colossal rebel flagship, this track marches on with a threatening beat of wooden instruments until the quarter way point where it transforms into a calculated melody that hits you with that “this is it!” feeling that games have been pulling off for decades.

 The Victory jingle that plays after just sums up the relief!